jpodgorny/torus_integrator/README.md

 # Torus reflection integrator

-Create simple spectro-polarimetric reflection models off a torus with the help of this Python class.
+Create simple spectro-polarimetric reflection models off a torus, cone and bowl with the help of this Python class.

 ## Purpose

-This python module takes local spectro-polarimetric reflection tables from FITS files (described in Podgorný et al. 2022, available at https://doi.org/10.6084/m9.figshare.16726207, version 2).
-It puts a source of X-ray power-law in the center with energy binning, a power-law index Gamma, and primary polarization according to the local reflection tables.
-The user defines a range of inner radii, torus half-opening angles and observer's inclinations, for which the final ASCII spectro-polarimetric tables are to be computed.
-Then the routine takes into account the visible and illuminated part of the inner walls of a pure circular torus and computes the integrated view for a distant observer, seeing a single reflection.
-Direct radiation or self-irradiation are not taken into account.
-The output tables show renormalized Stokes parameters I, Q, U dependent on energy, named according to the remaining model parameters and their values.
+This python module takes local spectro-polarimetric reflection tables from FITS files (described in Podgorný et al. 2022, available at https://doi.org/10.6084/m9.figshare.16726207, version 2, or their purely neutral version described in Podgorný 2025, available at https://doi.org/10.6084/m9.figshare.29217854, version 1).
+It puts a source of X-ray power-law in the center with energy binning, a power-law index Gamma or black-body temperature, and primary polarization according to the local reflection tables.
+The user defines a range of inner radii, half-opening angles, skews, ionization profiles, and observer's inclinations, for which the final ASCII spectro-polarimetric tables are to be computed.
+Then the routine takes into account the visible and illuminated part of the inner walls of a toroidal structure and computes the integrated view for a distant observer, seeing a single reflection.
+Self-irradiation is not taken into account.
+The output tables show normalized Stokes parameters I, Q, U dependent on energy, named according to the remaining model parameters and their values.

-For any issues regarding the use of xsstokes_torus, please, contact J. Podgorný at [jakub.podgorny@asu.cas.cz](mailto:jakub.podgorny@asu.cas.cz) or M. Dovčiak [michal.dovciak@asu.cas.cz](mailto:michal.dovciak@asu.cas.cz).
+For any issues regarding the use, or bugs spotted, please, contact J. Podgorný at [jakub.podgorny@asu.cas.cz](mailto:jakub.podgorny@asu.cas.cz) or M. Dovčiak [michal.dovciak@asu.cas.cz](mailto:michal.dovciak@asu.cas.cz).

 ## Limitations

-* only reflection from a pure circular torus can be computed at the moment
 * the routines need to be adapted to take into account different reflection tables

 ## Dependencies

 The module uses [AstroPy](https://www.astropy.org/) for reading the FITS files and storing the ASCII files.
-It also requires the "visibility_line.txt" to be in the local directory.
+It also requires the "visibility_line.txt" and "visibility_line_c.txt" to be in the local directory.
 See the routine headers for all required libraries.

 ## References